 True to their words, the chef and his team have turned every heavy dish into a delicate, mild and elegant one without spoiling its essence!

 The dinner menu has two options, vegetarian and non-vegetarian, each with nine courses.
-Now, do not get overwhelmed by the number of courses—the portion of each dish is cutely small.
+Now, do not get overwhelmed by the number of courses—the portion of each dish is bite sized.
 However, after the ninth dish, which is a dessert, you feel neither hungry nor too stuffed.
 With 10 years of experience in 35 countries around the world, the chef knows exactly what he is serving and to whom.

 “Over nine courses we want to offer an experience of the finest dishes from Indian cuisine, presented with a twist.
 I think it is better experienced than described in words”, says the Chef.